Freiburg's History for Pedestrians

 Allons enfants ...

 As far as France is concerned the Habsburgs seal the new alliance according to their old tradition: Maria-Antonia daughter of Maria-Theresa and better known as Marie-Antoinette is married to Louis XVI.
 On her way from Vienna to Paris in 1770 the 14 year old girl passes through Freiburg.
-On that occasion all houses in Freiburg are painted white and the city erects a Gate of Honour.
-Should the arch-enmity between the Houses of Bourbon and Habsburg eventually come to an end?
+On that occasion all houses in Freiburg are painted white and the city erects a Gate of Honor.
+Shall the arch-enmity between the Houses of Bourbon and Habsburg eventually come to an end?

-Freiburg's Gate of Honour for Maria-Antonia
+Freiburg's Gate of Honor for Maria-Antonia

 The same year the Emperor visits Freiburg.
-Afterwards his residence the inn The Golden Stork is renamed Roman Kaiser and the Große Gass is called Kaiserstraße.
+Afterwards his residence, the inn The Golden Stork, is renamed Roman Kaiser and the Große Gass is called Kaiserstraße.
 After the Second World War the addition of Josef to the name should make it clear that Kaiser means the Austrian one and not the last German Kaiser Wilhelm II.

-This page was last updated on 25 November, 2011
+This page was last updated on 22 June, 2022